panzerdp/dmitripavlutin.com/content/posts/142-fetch-json/index.md

 loadNames();
 ```

-`await fetch('/api/names')` starts a `GET` request, and evaluates to the response object when the request is complete.
+`await fetch('/api/names')` starts a `GET` request, and returns a response object when the request completes.

-Then, from the server response, you can parse the JSON into a plain JavaScript object using `await response.json()` (note: `response.json()` returns a promise!).
+Then, from the server response, you can extract the JSON into a plain JavaScript object using `await response.json()` (note: `response.json()` returns a promise!).

 By default `fetch()` performs a `GET` request.
 But you can always indicate the HTTP method explicitly: